EPOS system: What it is and how it works

 The key difference though is that unlike a traditional till, your EPOS terminal will be linked to powerful software.

-To start accepting payments in person or online, you’ll need a payment processing provider¹ if it's not included in the EPOS package that you have and finding the right payment solution can be quite tricky especially if you accept payments from overseas.
+To start accepting payments in person or online, you’ll need a payment processing provider if it's not included in the EPOS package that you have.
+Finding the right payment solution can be quite tricky, especially if you make and receive international payments.

 Most payment processors like PayPal and Stripe support global payments but make sure to pay attention to the fees and exchange rates as International transactions are often more expensive.

-You could benefit from opening a Wise multi-currency account to reduce the fees when receiving payments in EUR, USD, GBP, AUD, NZD, HUF, SGD, RON, CAD and TRY.
-You can withdraw your sales proceeds to your Wise multi-currency account in the currency that you receive instead of letting the payment providers do the conversion for you.
-This way you can take advantage of currency conversions at the mid-market rate and low fees.
+Opening a Wise Business multi-currency account could help save you money when receiving international payments in over 40 currencies.
+By withdrawing your sales proceeds to your Wise multi-currency account in the currency that you receive, you can take advantage of currency conversions at the mid-market exchange rate and low fees.

-You can also use Wise to make international payment to suppliers.
+You can also use Wise to make international payments to suppliers.

 And that’s EPOS systems in a nutshell.
 We’ve covered how EPOS works, the ins and outs of hardware and software and a few of the benefits of EPOS for retailers.